DavisLaboratory/maph/index.md

 ## Analysis modes

-PhlashyNAMe is a suite of tools that enable a network-based analysis of phosphoproteomic data.
-The analysis tools provided within PhlashyNAMe are in order of usage:
+maph is a suite of tools that enable a network-based analysis of phosphoproteomic data.
+The analysis tools provided within maph are in order of usage:

 Database creation